Last updated on August 2nd, 2022 at 02:48 pm

 You’ll want to make sure you’re informed before you attempt to buy or sell options.
 Selling a covered call offers you two significant benefits: downside protection and higher potential profits.

 If you want to learn more, all the essential information is in the article below!
-You can also find some popular books about covered call investing by clicking here.

 What It Means To Sell A Call “In the Money”